Lillian M. Nowak Obituary - St. Paul, NE | The Grand Island Independent

 ST. PAUL - Lillian M. Nowak, 87, of St. Paul died Thursday, Dec.
 3, 2020, at Brookefield Park in St. Paul.

-Private family funeral services will be at 10:30 a.m.
-Monday at Peters Funeral Home in St. Paul.
+Private family funeral services will be 10:30 a.m.
+Monday, Dec.
+7, at Peters Funeral Home in St. Paul.
 Pastor Jay Towell will officiate.
-Burial will be in the Elmwood Cemetery at St. Paul.
+Burial will be in the Elmwood Cemetery in St. Paul.

 All CDC guidelines will be followed regarding social distancing.
 Face masks are required at the visitation and the private family funeral.
 The service will be livestreamed on Peters Funeral Home Facebook page.
 The direct link for that page is www.facebook.com/PetersFuneralHomeSP.